elsanussi-s-mneina/haskell-agda-keyboards/README.md

 If you want to edit it, or create an installation bundle, you can use [Ukelele](https://scripts.sil.org/ukelele) which is freely available software from SIL International for creating and editing keyboard layouts

+## Supported Operating Systems
+- Windows
+- MacOS (Mojave 10.14, and some earlier versions)

-## How to install a new keyboard layout
+## How to install a new keyboard layout on Mac OS X
 1. Copy the `.keylayout` file to the `Keyboard Layouts` folder within `/Library` or `~/Library`.
    - You can navigate to the library folder for the current user from the finder by holding down the option key while selecting the Go menu.